MotherTongues/mothertongues/README.md

 If you just want to try something out you can use the mothertongues command line to create a configuration and some sample data:

-1. `poetry run python3 cli.py new-project`
+1. `pipx run --spec . mtd new-project`
-2. Then run your dictionary: `poetry run python3 cli.py build-and-run <YourDictionaryConfigDirPath>/mtd.config.json`
+2. Then run your dictionary: `pipx run --spec . build-and-run <YourDictionaryConfigDirPath>/mtd.config.json`

 ### Local Install

-To install locally you will have to have Git, Python 3.8+, [poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) and Node 16+ on your machine.
+To install locally you will have to have Git and Node 16+ on your machine.
 You can then follow these steps:

 1. Clone repo and UI submodule `git clone https://github.com/MotherTongues/mothertongues.git --recursive`
 2. Build the UI: `cd mothertongues/mothertongues-UI && npm install`
 3. Build the Python Development version of the UI: `npx nx build mtd-mobile-ui --configuration=pydev`
-4. Install the Python package: `cd .. && poetry install`
+4. Install the Python package: `cd .. && pipx install -e .`

 ## Usage